Rural sociology: History of European Rural Sociology

 Though Europe included more agricultural land than the United States at the turn of the twentieth century, European rural sociology did not develop as an academic field until after World War II.
-This is partially explained by the highly philosophical nature of pre-war European sociology: the field's focus on broad scale generalizations largely erased rural-urban difference.
-European sociology in the early 1900s was also almost entirely siloed within European academia, with little cross Atlantic pollination.
+This is partially explained by the highly philosophical nature of pre-war European sociology: the field's focus on broad-scale generalizations largely erased rural-urban differences.
+European sociology in the early 1900s was also almost entirely siloed within European academia, with little cross-Atlantic pollination.
 Practical applications and research methods employed by Land Grant Colleges, the Country Life Commission, and early American rural sociologists like W.B.
 Du Bois were also well beyond the strictly academic sphere in which European sociologists resided.
 The concerns of rural people, farmers, and agriculture were simply outside the attention of most European sociologists at that time.

-Post war, European academic institutions began to understand that "there was something useful in the activities of those queer people who called themselves rural sociologists."
+Post-war, European academic institutions began to understand that "there was something useful in the activities of those queer people who called themselves rural sociologists."
 Stronger relationships between American and European sociologists developed in the late 1940s, which was reflected in the Marshall Plan of 1948.
 The Plan formalized the United States as a source of information and economic guidance for postwar Europe and allocated the equivalent of 100B in 2023 dollars to help Europe rebuild, especially its food systems and machinery needed to expand agricultural production.
 With this aid came an infusion of empirical rural research designed to promote rural growth and agricultural success.

-The United States' influence was reflected in pedagogical changes to include rural sociological methods pioneered by American rural sociologists, particularly statistics.
-Education met increased government demand for sociological expertise brought by European reconstruction and a growing understanding of the importance of sociological understanding to policy making.
+The United States' influence was reflected in pedagogical changes that incorporated rural sociological methods pioneered by American rural sociologists, particularly statistical methods.
+Education met increased government demand for sociological expertise, driven by European reconstruction and a growing recognition of the importance of sociological insight to policymaking.

-While the mid 20th century saw rural sociological research in most European nations driven by government need, rural sociology as an academic discipline was rare in general universities.
-This was due in part to the lack of university agricultural programs but also a general resistance to applied sciences.
+While the mid-20th century saw rural sociological research in most European nations driven by government need, rural sociology as an academic discipline was rare in general universities.
+This was due in part to the lack of university agricultural programs, but also a general resistance to applied sciences.
 Where rural sociology classes did exist, an emerging divergence from the American model presented itself in European's treatment of culture as an independent variable in rural sociological research.
 E.W.
 Hofstree, by all accounts the grandfather of European rural sociology, observed why cultural difference was of particular importance in Europe: